Food & Nutrition Services

 In an effort to increase service delivery and access to our programs, Social Services is pleased to offer this screening tool.
 By completing this questionnaire, you understand that it provides only a preliminary screening and does not guarantee actual eligibility for assistance.
 To apply for benefits and receive final determination, you must complete an application and be interviewed by a Food and Nutrition Services caseworker.

-Paper stamps or food coupons are no longer issued in North Carolina.
-We now use Electronic Benefits Transfer (EBT) to issue benefits to eligible households.
+Electronic Benefits Transfer (EBT) cards are issued to eligible households.
 Once a household has been determined eligible, they will receive an EBT card through the mail.
-Only one card is issued per family.
-The card then needs to be activated by calling 1-888-622-7328 and issuing the EBT card a four-digit pin number that the household member chooses.
+The card then needs to be activated by calling 1-888-622-7328 and selecting a four-digit pin number.
 The household may then use the card to purchase eligible foods at any authorized grocery store.
+The card should be used by the person named on the card only.
+If an additional card is needed for another adult household member, this should be discussed with the caseworker.

-Recipients who are handicapped or physically unable to shop for themselves can name someone they trust as an authorized representative.
+Recipients who are physically unable to shop for themselves can name someone they trust as an authorized representative.
 The representative will get an EBT card that has full access to the recipient's account and will be able to use this card to shop for them.
-To designate an authorized representative, complete the form below.
+To designate an authorized representative, discuss with a caseworker.

 Households CAN use food assistance benefits to buy: